LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 Three primary use cases were identified that drive the recommendations in this document.
 The use cases are listed from a simple change document with minimal information to a fully defined change document including details about what changed.

 #### 1.2.1.
-Notifications
+Entity Change Activities List
-{: #notifications}
+{: #entity-change-activities-list}

-Entity metadata consumers want to be notified of any modifications or deletions for entities on their interest list, as well as new entities.
-This allows for a comparison between the consumer's list and the producer's notification list of modified and deleted entities.
+Entity metadata consumers want to learn of any modifications or deletions for entities on their interest list, as well as new entities.
+This allows for a comparison between the consumer's list and the producer's entity change activity list of modified and deleted entities.
 For any that overlap, the consumer will take additional actions if needed.

 To address this use case, the provider creates and makes available a list of the URIs for any new, modified, or deleted entities.
 The consumer will need to take additional actions to identify specific changes to entities of interest.